rainbowchook/face-app-api/README.md

 Main project source code and CDK scripts were written in TypeScript.
-The API exposes /users and /images endpoints for: registration, login, get user profile, get all users, delete user account, update user image entries count, and making a call to Clarifai through their GRPC client.
+The API exposes /users and /images endpoints for:
+CRUD operations - registration, login, get user profile, get all users, delete user account, update user image entries count; and making a call to Clarifai through their GRPC client.

 /users/signin -> POST = success/fail (Login)